-- Hold people accountable for their actions big and small - Respect boundaries, communicate safety, and set clear expectations - Follow through and check in - Have courage, compassion, and know that love and acceptance heals a world of violence and hate
+- o Hold people accountable for their actions big and small - o Respect boundaries, communicate safety, and set clear expectations - o Follow through and check in - Have courage, compassion, and know that love and acceptance heals a world of violence and hate

-Further information regarding bystander intervention may be found here, or by contacting the Risk Intervention & Safety Education Office at 806.742.2110.
-If you or someone else is in immediate danger, call TTPD at 806.742.3931, or by dialing 911.
+For more information regarding bystander intervention contact the Risk Intervention & Safety Education (RISE) Office at 806-742-2110.
+If you or someone else is in immediate danger, call Delegación Policía Escazú at +506-2228-1274 or by dialing 911.